msaveleva/Google-Books-API-project/README.md

 ## Further possible improvements
+- Add data loader indicator.
-- Implement pagination to show all founded results (use provided `startIndex` and response's `totalItems` value)
+- Implement pagination to show all founded results (use provided `startIndex` and response's `totalItems` value).
 - Implement of adaptive UI for DetailViewController (currently does not scroll, so in some cases not all content can fit the screen).
 - Inherit model from `ImmutableMappable` instead of `Mappable`.
 - Add founded volumes to storage to enable offline access to them.